Rothamsted/graphdb-benchmarks/README.md

 1. Biopax: a small dataset, mostly containing data about the Arabidopsis model organisms, including pathways from [AraCyc][DS10] and gene annotations from [Gene Ontology][DS20].
 1. Arabidopsis: a medium-size dataset, containing more data about Arabidopsis, including AraCyc, Gene Ontology, gene annotations from [ENSEMBL Plants][DS30] and [TAIR][DS35], protein annotations from [UniProt][DS40], scientific publications from [PubMed][DS45].
 1. Poaceae: a large dataset with integrated data about different cereals (wheat, rice and barley), obtained from a variety of sources, including the ones mentioned above, plus genome-wide study data from [AraGWAS][DS50] and more.
+Partial access to this dataset is available via [KnetMiner programmatic data access endpoints][DS60].

 [DS10]: https://academic.oup.com/plphys/article/132/2/453/6111635?login=false
 [DS20]: https://academic.oup.com/nar/article/32/suppl_1/D258/2505186?login=false